Find out what you need to do if you are offered a resit or sit for an assessment.

 If you’re offered another opportunity to take an assessment, the mark you get may be capped or uncapped.

 A resit is a further attempt to pass a module.
 The mark you get for a resit assessment is capped at the pass mark for the assessment.
 Assessments on Level 7 modules are capped at 50% while assessments on modules at level 6 or lower are capped at 40%.
+The uncapped mark is shown on your transcript.

 Tip: See what level your module is in Sussex Direct by choosing your timetable and selecting the relevant module code.
 The level is listed under the FHEQ row.